 Thanks to a campaign led by the California Apartment Association, voters have once again rejected a statewide proposition that would have brought extreme rent control policies back to California.

-As of Friday afternoon, with about 10 million ballots tallied, 61.4% of voters opposed the measure, while 38.6% supported it.
+As of early December, with nearly 15 million ballots tallied, 60% of voters opposed the measure, while 40% supported it.
 The final results will be available when the election is certified on Dec.
 13.

 Officially known as the “Justice for Renters Act,” Proposition 33 marked the third attempt by Michael Weinstein and the AIDS Healthcare Foundation (AHF) to repeal the Costa-Hawkins Rental Housing Act and impose the radical rent control policies that proliferated during the 1970s and 1980s.